Dangerous and Defective Roads

 Interstate 5

-The Interstate-5 (I-5) runs longitudinally through California from its origin in San Diego to its terminus in Canada, and is the most hazardous stretch of highway in California, with 768 fatalities between 2010 and 2016.
+The Interstate-5 (I-5) runs longitudinally through California from its origin in San Diego to its terminus in Canada, and is among the most hazardous stretch of highway in California, with 768 fatalities between 2010 and 2016.
 This number increased from 2015 to 2018 with a total of 800 deaths.
 This equates to about 1.2 auto accidents for every mile of highway.
 The I-5 runs nearly 800 miles long up the length of California, but the deadliest spot for motorists is in San Diego County.
 In this sector, 110 people were killed in 99 fatal accidents.
 Beyond San Diego County, at least 50 people were killed in fatal automobile crashes in Los Angeles, Kern, Orange, San Joaquin and Sacramento County's portions of I-5.
 This highway has extremely heavy traffic and is regarded as one of the least picturesque, which may explain why drivers generally zone out and fail to be aware of their surroundings.
+The stretch near Tejon Pass is known for steep grades, sharp curves, and hazardous weather.

 State Route 99